Edward Hyde, 3rd Earl of Clarendon: In popular culture

 Androboros ["man-eater" in corrupted Greek], a play by Robert Hunter, Cornbury's successor as Governor of New York (1710–1719) was a satire that ridiculed prominent New York citizens, including Lord Cornbury (as "Lord Oinobaros" ["heavy with wine"]).
 Crossdressing was a central theme in the play.
 It was one of the first plays written and published in Britain's American colonies.
 It was recently revived by the Peculiar Works Project of New York City on 4–6 November 2016, under the direction of Ralph Lewis.

+Cornbury appears in James Fenimore Cooper's novel, "The Water-Witch, or The Skimmer of the Seas," written in 1830, as a corrupt colonial governor who has been imprisoned in New York for his financial improprieties.

 Cornbury was the lead character in the play Cornbury: The Queen's Governor – first presented as a staged reading at The Public Theater on 12 April 1976, the play was written by William M. Hoffman and Anthony Holland.
 Joseph Papp produced and Holland directed, with Joseph Maher in the role of Cornbury.
 The play was revived in 2009 at the Hudson Guild Theater under the direction of Tim Cusack.
 David Greenspan played Cornbury.

 He also made appearances in Edward Rutherfurd's historical saga novel New York, in Daniel Pinkwater's "The Adventures of a Cat-Whiskered Girl", and in Robert McCammon's "Matthew Corbett" series of novels.